vmzhivetyev/betaflight/README.md

 Extended DSHOT telemtry is properly parsed (based on https://github.com/betaflight/betaflight/pull/13855).

-We are especially interested in the "Max Stress Level" reported by the ESC which represent how well the commutation of the motor is going on.
+We are especially interested in the "Max Stress Level" reported by the ESC which represents how bad the commutation of the motor is going on.
 Higher values = worse commutation (more heat, less torque, higher risk of desyncs).
 This value is reported by the ESC once a second.

 Includes mutiple new debug modes.
 Proper interpretation of such debug data is not supported by the Blackbox Explorer.